mozilla/mig/README.md

 Design and Capability
 -------------

 MIG agents are designed to be lightweight, secure, and easy to deploy.
 You can ask your favorite sysadmins to add agents to base deployment without fear of breaking the entire production network.
 All parameters are built into the agent at compile time, including the list and ACLs of authorized investigators.
-Security is enforced using PGP keys.
-Even if MIG's servers are compromised, *nobody* can break into the agents if our keys are kept safe on the investigator's laptop.
+PGP keys bolster security.
+Even if MIG's servers become compromised, *nobody* can access agents if our keys are stored safely by the investigator.

 MIG is also designed to be fast and asynchronous.
 It uses AMQP to distribute actions to endpoints and relies on Go channels to prevent blocking components.
 The reliability of the platform is not dependent on long-running processes, as running actions and commands are stored in a PostgreSQL database and on disk cache.

-Most actions will only require milliseconds for agents to run.
-More demanding actions, like searching for a hash in a large directory, will require a few minutes.
+Most actions only require milliseconds for agents to run.
+More demanding actions, like searching for a hash in a large directory, require a few minutes.
 Generally, an investigation completes in 10 to 300 seconds.

-Privacy and security are paramount.
-Agents do NOT send raw data back to the platform, and only reply to queries.
-All actions are signed by GPG keys that are NOT stored in the platform, thus preventing compromised infrastructure.
+For MIG users, privacy and security are essential.
+Agents do NOT send raw data back to the platform, and only answer queries.
+All actions are signed by GPG keys that are NOT stored in the platform, thereby preventing infrastructure compromise.

 | Capability        | Linux | MacOS | Windows |
 | ----------------- | ----- | ----- | ------- |